Topi1/mystery-game/README.md

 <h3>What is it?</h3>
 <br/>
 "Take My Hand ?" is going to be an oldschool Point & Click adventure/horror game, playable on browser. <br/>
-It is going to have chilling atmosphere and fun puzzles. <br/>
+It is going to have chilling atmosphere and fun puzzles. <br/><br/>

+I am creating everything by myself, code, UI, characters, levels, story etc. Only the environment tilesets are not made by me.<br/><br/>

+There is not much to play yet.
+Intro scenes and the UI are almost ready.
+The first gameplay map is also ready.<br/><br/>

+Next things to do are to smooth player movement and to develop inventory and dialogue systems.

 <br/><br/>